Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 • Posterior cutaneous nerve - innervates the skin of the back of the shoulder;

-• The posterior cutaneous nerve of the forearm passes through the axillary and brachial canals.
-Scatters many nerve branches to the skin;
+• The posterior cutaneous nerve of the forearm passes in the region of the axillary and brachial canal.
+Spreads many nerve branches to the skin;

 Damage to the ulnar nerve is fraught with disorders of the motor functions of the hand.